tgruwell/SpatialDatabase/README.md

 	db.put({type: "circle", x:40, y:90, r: 30, rot:{a:80*Math.PI/180, x:100, y:300}});

-	// Find all objects that are intersecting a circle var results = db.query({MyAttribute: "xyz", intersecting: {type: "circle", x: 100, y: 100, r: 50}});
+	// Find all objects that are intersecting a circle and have MyAttribute = "xyz" var results = db.query({MyAttribute: "xyz", intersecting: {type: "circle", x: 100, y: 100, r: 50}});

-The result of the query will be an array of objects that intersect the query criteria and match MyAttribute: "xyz".
+The result of the query will be an array of objects that intersect the query criteria and match MyAttribute = "xyz".
 An attribute details.points will be included with each result.
 This will be an array of 0 or more points indicating the point the object edge intersected with the criteria edge.
 The points are Sylvester Vector objects who's x and y values can be accessed as follows

 	results[i].details.points[j].e(1); // X value of one of the points results[i].details.points[j].e(2); // Y value of one of the points